STAFF

 Andy Lawley

-I joined Hope UK in 2008 as a volunteer drugs educator working in East Yorkshire.
-Since autumn 2019 I have been the local worker in Sheffield, working to develop our drug prevention work here, as well as recruit and train local volunteer educators.
-Recently, I have been writing and developing our online E-learning resources (click Resources above for more information).
+I have been the local worker in Sheffield since 2019, working to develop our drug prevention work here, as well as recruit and train local volunteer educators.

-I am trained to deliver our eight-week young people’s programme “Drugs, Sex and You”; and our accredited Youth Worker and Family Worker courses.
+I am trained to deliver our eight-session young people’s programme ‘Drugs, Life and You’; and our accredited Youth Worker and Family Worker courses.
 I am also a practising pharmacist working in a supermarket pharmacy in Sheffield.

 TRUSTEES